pingcap/docs/dev/reference/tools/data-migration/from-aurora.md

 # Configuration of all the upstream MySQL instances required by the current data replication task.
 mysql-instances:
 -
-  # The ID of upstream instances or the replication group.
-You can refer to the configuration of `source_id` in the "inventory.ini" file or in the "dm-master.toml" file.
+  # ID of the upstream instance or the replication group.
+Refer to the configuration of `source_id` in the `inventory.ini` file or configuration of `source-id` in the `dm-master.toml` file.
   source-id: "mysql-replica-01"
-  # The configuration item name of the black and white lists of the name of the database/table to be replicated, used to quote the global black and white lists configuration that is set in the global black-white-list below.
+  # The configuration item name of the black and white lists of the schema or table to be replicated, used to quote the global black and white lists configuration.
+For global configuration, see the `black-white-list` below.
   black-white-list: "global"
   # The configuration item name of mydumper, used to quote the global mydumper configuration.
   mydumper-config-name: "global"